 How Much Child Support Do You Get for One Child in TX?

 For one child, the parent retaining custody of the child will receive child support payments beginning at 20% of the net monthly income of the other parent.
 This is the base amount of child support and can be increased depending on other needs.

 What Is the Average Child Support Payment in Texas?

 Child support payments are calculated based on percentages of monthly income, so the average amount will differ depending on the income of the parent making child support payments.
 For example a parent making $3,000 a month would pay approximately $600 per month while a parent making $6,000 a month would pay $1,200 per month in child support.

 Can There Be Deviation From the Child Support Guidelines?

 The court may determine that Guidelines are unjust or inappropriate and may deviate.
 The court may deviate from guidelines if the evidence shows that the “best interests” of the child justify a deviation.
 According to Texas child support laws the court can basically consider anything that is relevant including a number of statutory factors.

 For example, the court can consider: the age and needs of the child, the ability of the parents to contribute to supporting the child, the amount of time and possession of and access to a child, financial resources available to support the child, child care expenses, special or extraordinary education, health care or other expenses of the child.

-Child Support for Adult Disabled Child
+Child Support for Adult Disabled Children in Texas

 If a child requires “substantial care and personal supervision because of a mental or physical disability and will not be capable of self-support,” and if the disability existed or was known to exist on or before that child’s 18th birthday, then it is possible to seek support for the disabled child from one or both parents for an indefinite period.